mozilla/pkipolicy/rootstore/policy.md

 2.  follow industry best practice for securing their networks, for example by conforming to the [CAB Forum Network Security Guidelines][NSGs] or a successor document;
-3.  enforce multi-factor authentication for all accounts capable of directly causing certificate issuance, or implement technical controls operated by the CA to restrict certificate issuance through the account to a limited set of pre-approved domains or email addresses;
+3.  enforce multi-factor authentication for all accounts capable of causing certificate issuance or performing validation functions, or implement technical controls operated by the CA to restrict certificate issuance through the account to a limited set of pre-approved domains or email addresses;
 4.  prior to issuing certificates, verify certificate